Bajirao Mastani: Soundtrack

 The original score of the film was composed by Sanchit Balhara and the soundtrack album was composed by Bhansali.
-The lyrics are written by Siddharth–Garima, A. M. Turaz and Prashant Ingole.
+The lyrics are written by Siddharth–Garima, A. M. Turaz, Nasir Faraaz and Prashant Ingole.
 The album consists of ten original songs with vocals by Shreya Ghoshal, Arijit Singh, Vishal Dadlani, Shashi Suman, Kunal Pandit, Prithvi Gandharva, Kanika Joshi, Rashi Raagga, Geetikka Manjrekar, Payal Dev, Shreyas Puranik, Vaishali Mhade, Javed Bashir, Ganesh Chandanshive and Sukhwinder Singh.
 The soundtrack was released by Eros Music on 31 October 2015.

 The soundtrack album was well received by music critics, who praised the soulful compositions and called them "melodious and fresh".
 R. M. Vijayakar of India-West gave the album 4.5 out of 5, calling it "unforgettable" and complimented the use of musical instruments and orchestration, noting portions of the score as the most significant standout.
 Firstpost gave a highly positive review, praising the "elegantly arranged and opulently orchestrated" songs and writing, "exhilarating soundtrack ... recreates an era gone-by through sounds that are authentic ... yet operatic, steeped in the classical ethos, yet contemporary".
 Joginder Tuteja of Bollywood Hungama gave a rating of 3.5 out of 5, calling it "high on classical base" and saying half of the compositions were situational and narrative-based that can "be expected to make a good impression on screen".
 The Indian Express also gave it a 3.5 out of 5, noting its distinct sound and its "balance between restraint and exuberance" and wrote, "Bajirao Mastani sounds fresh, like carefully restored music from Bajirao's times".